Tiger Woods Fast Facts

 July 23, 2000 - Wins his first British Open.

 September 14, 2000 - Signs a five-year endorsement contract with Nike.
-It is worth an estimated $85 million, making it the richest endorsement contract in sports history.
+It is worth an estimated $85 million, making it the richest endorsement contract in sports history, at the time.

 June 16, 2002 - Wins his second US Open.